X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

   "recipientIsProxy": true
 }
 ```
-> In the above example, the patient
+> In the above example, a recipient user is identified using `recipientMobile`.
+They will be notified in the app if they're an app user, otherwise by SMS.
+Since `recipientIsProxy` is `true`, the message will indicate the file request is relating to a patient in their care.

 > Example response JSON: